Mizo National Front uprising: MNF's plan for armed uprising

 The Indian armed forces, fresh from the Sino-Indian War of 1962 and the Indo-Pakistani War of 1965, were focused on the Indo-Pakistan and Indo-China borders.
 The extremist MNF leaders wanted to take advantage of this situation by starting an armed rebellion to establish an independent Mizo nation.
 The rehabilitation of the pro-government Chakma refugees from East Pakistan in the Mizo district further instigated them.

+The Assam Government kept a close watch over the developments.
+The Mizo National Volunteer was undergoing training at various places and used bamboo or firewood as rifles for training.
+The first training with real arms began on 15 August 1965 and lasted two days with for 250 officers at Tuichhun.
+The MNF President took a salute with a ceremonial parade on 23 August 1965 and unfurled the MNF flag.
+Chaliha revealed to the assembly that Laldenga had spoken to him on his secessionist ideas and had personally asked for his help in the matter.
+Chaliha further admitted that Laldenga and Lalnunmawia were released on parole based on a written agreement to fully cooperate with the Government for the development of the Mizo district which Laldenga personally delivered.
+Chaliha argued that crushing the MNF before their declaration of independence would have vilified the government of Assam for initiating violence.
+Armed reinforcements were sent to Mizoram such as the 18th Assam Rifles Battalion on 10 February 1966.
+Laldenga attempted to communicate with Chaliha on 21 February 1966 but was rejected by Chaliha.
+Laldenga sent a telegraph requesting the withdrawal of additional forces which Chaliha never acknowledged.

 Accordingly, a plan (codenamed "Operation Jericho") was created to systematically capture the power in the Mizo district.
+The name Jerichol was utilised after the biblical story of the Israelites' demolition of Jericho under Joshua.
 The MNF aimed at taking over the treasuries and the petrol pumps, neutralising the police force and capturing all the important non-Mizo ("Vai") officials.
 The MNF flag was to be hoisted at Aizawl on 1 March 1966, followed by a victory parade on 2 March 1966.
 The MNF arsenal would be supplemented by capturing the armouries of 1 AR, the Border Security Force (BSF) and the local police.
 The MNF leaders had hoped that they would have a large number of sympathisers among the local police, the government officials and the AR, which would make the takeover peaceful.
 They also hoped that if they could keep their flag flying in Aizawl for 48 hours, other countries such as Pakistan would recognise the Mizo territory as a sovereign nation and take up their case in the United Nations.
 The volunteers and the sympathisers of MNF were promised a prosperous future in the proposed sovereign state.